Theory of entanglement and measurement in high harmonic generation

-where $\chi_q = - i \sqrt{q} \vb{\kappa} \expval{\vb{d}}(q\omega)$, with the coupling constant $\vb{\kappa}$, which takes into account the field polarization, and the Fourier component of the time dependent dipole moment expectation value $\expval{\vb{d}} (q \omega) = \int_{- \infty}^\infty dt \expval{\vb{d}}(t) e^{i q \omega t}$.
-The shift of the fundamental mode $\chi_1$ accounts for the depletion of the driving laser due to the generation of coherent radiation in the harmonic modes with amplitudes $\chi_q$.
-The coherent properties of the fundamental laser are transferred to the harmonic modes by virtue of the non-linear interaction with the electron.
-The associated induced time-dependent dipole moment $\expval{\vb{d}(t)} = \bra{g} \vb{d}(t) \ket{g}$ makes the respective shifts of the modes correlated.
+However, the induced time-dependent dipole moment $\expval{\vb{d}(t)} = \bra{g} \vb{d}(t) \ket{g}$ makes the respective shifts of the modes correlated.
 In fact, the actual mode which is populated during the HHG process is a wavepacket mode taking into account these correlations \cite{lewenstein2021generation, stammer2021high}, and can be described by the corresponding number states $\ket{\tilde n}$.
 To account for the process of HHG, we express the state in \eqref{eq:field_shifted} in terms of the number states of the wavepacket mode

 We can now consider two mutual exclusive events, which is either emitting harmonic radiation or not.
 If harmonic radiation is generated the wavepacket described by $\ket{\tilde n}$ is excited, and of course, if no harmonics are generated the wavepacket is in its vacuum state $\ket{\tilde 0}$.
 We can therefore define the set of operators